theredpea/theredpea.github.io/_posts/2020-11-14-eight-queens.markdown

 ---

 @coolbutuseless has a great [blog on solving the "Eight Queens" problem using R.](https://coolbutuseless.github.io/2020/11/02/8-queens-chess-problem/)
 To challenge myself in translating "R" code, I created an Observable notebook.
+[See the final product here](https://observablehq.com/@theredpea/eight-queens); read on to learn how I did it.

 <!--more-->